-An employee will be considered on probation and will not be subject to the seniority provisions of this Agreement until after he/she has completed four (4) calendar months' work from the date of original hire in the bargaining unit.
-Upon completion of the probationary period, the employee's name shall be placed on the seniority list and he/she shall be credited with seniority effective from the date of hire.
+An employee will be considered on probation and will not be subject to the seniority provisions of this Agreement until after they have completed four (4) calendar months' work from the date of original hire in the bargaining unit.
+Upon completion of the probationary period, the employee's name shall be placed on the seniority list and they shall be credited with seniority effective from the date of hire.

 - 11.03 A seniority list shall be maintained by the Employer, updated twice each year in January and in July, and posted on the bulletin board.
-A copy of the seniority list will be supplied to the Local Union's Secretary at the time it is posted. - 11.04 A person shall lose all seniority and employment shall be terminated if he/she: - (a) voluntarily quits or retires and does not rescind the notice in writing within twenty-four (24) hours (not to include Saturday, Sunday or a Paid Holiday), or in the act of quitting takes action which would justify a disciplinary dismissal; - (b) is discharged for just cause and not reinstated; - (c) fails to report for work within five (5) working days after issuance of notice of recall by registered mail to his/her last address on record with the Employer, unless the employee is unable to respond because of sickness or other just cause; - (d) is laid off for a period in excess of twenty-four (24) months. - (e) Is absent from work due to sickness, disability or accident for a continuous period of twenty-four (24) months, provided that the employee receives severance in accordance with the Employment Standards Act. - (f) An employee is absent from work for five (5) consecutive shifts without notification unless a satisfactory reason is given to the Employer. - 11.05 Employees are required to notify the Employer promptly of any change in address.
-If an employee fails to do this, the Employer will not be responsible for failure of any notice to reach such employee. - 11.06 Transfers and Seniority Outside Bargaining Unit
+A copy of the seniority list will be supplied to the Local Union's Secretary at the time it is posted. - 11.04 A person shall lose all seniority and employment shall be terminated if they: - (a) voluntarily quit or retire and do not rescind the notice in writing within twenty-four (24) hours (not to include Saturday, Sunday or a Paid Holiday), or in the act of quitting take action which would justify a disciplinary dismissal; - (b) are discharged for just cause and not reinstated; - (c) fail to report for work within five (5) working days after issuance of notice of recall by registered mail to their last address on record with the Employer, unless the employee is unable to respond because of sickness or other just cause; - (d) are laid off for a period in excess of twenty-four (24) months. - (e) are absent from work due to sickness, disability, or accident for a continuous period of twenty-four (24) months, provided that the employee receives severance in accordance with the Employment Standards Act. - (f) An employee is absent from work for five (5) consecutive shifts without notification unless a satisfactory reason is given to the Employer. - 11.04 Employees are required to notify the Employer promptly of any change in address.
+If an employee fails to do this, the Employer will not be responsible for failure of any notice to reach such employee.

+11.05 Transfers and Seniority Outside Bargaining Unit

-No employee shall be transferred to a position outside the bargaining unit without his/her consent.
-If an employee is transferred to a position outside of the bargaining unit, he/she shall retain his/her seniority acquired at the date of leaving the unit, but will not accumulate any further seniority.
-If such an employee later returns to the bargaining unit, he/she may be placed in a job consistent with his/her seniority.
+No employee shall be transferred to a position outside the bargaining unit without their consent.
+If an employee is transferred to a position outside of the bargaining unit, they shall retain their seniority acquired at the date of leaving the unit but will not accumulate any further seniority.
+If such an employee later returns to the bargaining unit, they may be placed in a job consistent with their classification band.
 Such return shall not result in the lay-off or bumping of any bargaining unit employee.